 I think the answer to that question has three parts:

-Some flu seasons are not only bad, they are very bad, as the history of pandemics teaches us.
+Some flu seasons or pandemics are not only bad, they are very bad, as the history of pandemics teaches us.

 UPDATE (22 March 2020): To understand the difference between a flu season and a pandemic, watch this advice from Prof John Ashton, a UK public health expert.